dsawali/upassAutomator/README.md

 # upassAutomator
 A BC U-Pass Automator for Personal Use

+# Application Description
+The application updates student's U-Pass given the valid username and password of the user.
+After using the program, the user needs to wait for a few days until the U-Pass are approved.
+The program currently can runs for SFU students.

-Dependencies:
+# Dependencies:

 `pip install selenium`

-This Python script does a crawl through the U-Pass BC website to update my U-Pass status every month with one click.
+This Python script goes through the U-Pass BC website and updates student's U-Pass status every month with one click.

 TODO:
 Set up the script to run on the 16th of every month.